 Taking the fight to the superbug’s camp - CCAMP startup Bugworks leading India’s AMR combat

 Anti-Microbial Resistance (AMR) is the new buzzword right up there with major Non-Communicable Diseases in the medical fraternity but very few amongst us know what it’s really about.
 Contrary to common misconception about antibiotics it is not us who grow resistant to antibiotics; the bacteria we want to fight do, due to indiscriminate use of antibiotics.
-We wrongly take antibiotics to fight the common flu, antibiotics in our everyday diet, and are responsible for antibiotic build-up in the whole ecosystem through effluent, waste and landfill.
+We wrongly take antibiotics to fight the common flu, have antibiotics in our everyday diet, and allowed antibiotic build-up in the whole ecosystem through effluent, waste and landfill.
 You could call it the ‘plastic’ of the medical world, a quick-fix solution that we are consuming daily in some form or the other but with far-reaching consequences.
 The same penicillins and beta-lactams that have rescued many a life since their discovery in the 1930’s have been rendered ineffective in >80% of bacterial infections.
 This is a statistic not just limited to India, but across the world.
 The situation is just as alarming for almost all antibiotics that doctors have at their disposal.
 And we have reached this impasse in an alarmingly small time.

 “The core strength of Bugworks lies in the identification of rules of chemistry such that the small-molecules we are developing are not seen by the pumps”, puts Dr. Bala.
-Or in other words, Gyrox is engineered to have low binding affinity with efflux pumps resulting in very low efflux mediated resistance.
+Or in other words, Gyrox is engineered to have low binding affinity with efflux pumps, resulting in very low efflux mediated resistance.
 The drug that has proved effective in animal trials is now under the regulatory ambit with Phase 1 Clinical Trials in late 2019.
 In 2017, Bugworks have won the prestigious $2.5 million CARB-X grant, the only startup outside USA and Western Europe to do so, and then raised $9 million (approx..62 Cr.
 INR) in Series A funding from a consortium of investors - University of Tokyo Edge Capital (UTEC), 3-One-4 and Acquipharma in 2018 -- funds they plan to utilise for the soon-to-be-started clinical trials for their first candidate drug.
 The trials will be further supported by their follow up $3.5 million CARB-X grant in end 2018.

 Gyrox like other antibiotics has a series of derivatives that Bugworks are developing as a ‘basket’ of sister compounds.
 But this family of DNA replication inhibitors are not the only trick up their sleeve.
 Within the same library of small-molecule inhibitors they have now zeroed in on another novel chemical series they call Ribox.
 Ribox while having similar design elements as Gyrox, differ in their mechanism of action.
 Instead of DNA synthesis, their target is protein translation in bacterial ribosome.
 Ribox is currently at the discovery stage.
 ‘What is amazing though is that we started with what in plain sight seemed like a random library of molecules.
 But it has ended up targeting two central infrastructure aspects of a bacterial cell.’ said Dr. Bala.

 But all said and done, despite the novelty in their design and mechanism of action, shelf lives of even next-generation drugs like Gyrox and Ribox will depend on how judiciously we use antibiotics.
 While the fact that both are 100% chemically synthesised molecules still gives enough elbow room till nature catches up, mutations at the bacterial cell wall or cell membrane level are relatively easier and could affect the uptake of the drug.
-Bugworks is now trying to address the permeability of the bacterial cell, which is a very important factor in antimicrobial effectiveness with a RO1 grant from NIH in 2018 as part of a consortium of investigators led by the University of Florida.
+Bugworks is now trying to address the issue of permeability of the bacterial cell, a very important factor in antimicrobial effectiveness with a RO1 grant from NIH in 2018 as part of a consortium of investigators led by the University of Florida.

-The efforts are also beginning to pay.
-Within two years of incubation at CCAMP they had discovered their first candidate drug and in 2018 reached GMP grade production.
+But the efforts are beginning to pay.
+Within two years of incubation at CCAMP they discovered their first candidate drug and in 2018 reached GMP grade production.
 CCAMP on its part, as one of the earliest AMR innovations hub in India and located in India’s biopharma centre to boot, has fostered Bugworks’ operation as a largely virtual MNC with its nerve centre sitting at CCAMP and working partners scattered all round the globe.
 CCAMP’s scientific infrastructure and the proximity to some of the best brains in India have been instrumental in helping Bugworks achieve this target.

 Image Credits: Bugworks & CARB-X